untoldone/scp-ocr-upload/README.md

 Get started by running `docker run -it --entrypoint bash untoldone/scp-ocr-upload:latest` -- this will put you in an environment with access to the `GDrive` command.

 1. Run `mkdir -p /root/.gdrive`
-2. Copy the contents of your file to `/root/.gdrive/creds.json`.
+2. Copy the contents of your GCP JSON credentials to `/root/.gdrive/creds.json`.
 It might be helpful to install a text editor of your choice to do this, e.g. `apt-get update; apt-get install -y vim`
 3. Create a Google Drive directory you will share with your personal account via `gdrive --service-account creds.json mkdir Scans` (replace Scans with name of your choice)
 4. Get Object ID via `gdrive --service-account creds.json list`.
 This should be saved and used for the `PARENT_FOLDER_ID` environment variable
 5. Share the folder with your personal account via `gdrive --service-account creds.json share <Object ID from last step> --role writer --type user --email "<Your Gmail Email>"`